Matthew Metcalfe

 Matthew Christian Metcalfe is a New Zealand film producer and screenwriter known for his biographical and documentary films.
 He has also produced comedies and drama films, as well as being involved in several television series.
 In December 2024, Metcalfe was appointed an Officer of the New Zealand Order of Merit for services to the film industry.

-In the early 2000s, Metcalfe worked as a music producer in the early 2000s before moving into film and television.
-He produced several short films, before producting feature films and television series.
+In the early 2000s, Metcalfe worked as a music producer before moving into film and television.
+He produced several short films, before producing feature films and television series.
 Notable films he has produced include Dean Spanley (2008), The Dead Lands (2014), Beyond The Edge (2013), Whina (2022), McLaren (2017), Mothers of the Revolution (2021) The Subtle Art of Not Giving a F*ck (2023) and The Lie (2024).

 Early life and education

 Metcalfe was born in Christchurch, New Zealand.
 His family moved to Papua New Guinea to then Canberra, Australia, when Metcalfe was a child.

 He did military service in Australia and New Zealand.
 He completed a Bachelor of Commerce Degree at Auckland University, and later the University of Oxford, England, where he received an Advanced Diploma in English History.
 He was interested in film during his student days.